hackersanddesigners/momentary-zine/README.md

   ### Check terminal if it doesn't print

+  You can review pending print jobs and error in the CUPS interface for troubleshooting: http://localhost:631/printers, and the terminal window gives a bunch of information, like print jobs that are loading (sometimes takes a while).

+  ### Troubleshooting

-  Is it sent to a different printer in your installed printers?
+  No prints?
+Your print jobs might be sent to a different printer in your list installed printers?

-  Go into system settings on computer and make set the Star printer as default printer
+  Go into system settings on computer and make set the Star printer as default printer.

-  You can review pending print jobs and error in the CUPS interface to for troubleshooting: http://localhost:631/printers